PhilipYip1988/windows-7-installation-guide/readme.md

 <img src='./images/img_106.png' alt='img_106' width='600'/>

+When OEM SLP is used, there will be no prompt for a Product Key.
+If OEM SLP has been removed so the installation media can be used with a Retail License, there will be a prompt for a Retail Product Key.
+Only input a Product Key at this stage if the Windows 7 License is Retail Full.
+Select Skip for a Retail Upgrade License.

 The update options are redundant as Windows 7 has reached end of life:

 <img src='./images/img_107.png' alt='img_107' width='600'/>